Australian Call Centre Award Rates for 2022

 Standard Hours of Work

-The Australian Call Centre Award Rates for 2024 apply to full time, part-time and casual employees with the definitions explained below.
+The Australian Call Centre Award Rates for 2025 apply to full-time, part-time and casual employees, with definitions for each employment type outlined below.

 The Award defines a full-time employee as someone engaged to work an average of 38 hours per week.

-• receives, on a pro-rata basis, award pay and conditions equivalent to those of full-time employees on the basis that ordinary weekly hours for full-time employees are 38.
+• Receive, on a pro-rata basis, award pay and conditions equivalent to those of full-time employees, based on the 38-hour full-time standard.

-Given the nature of contact centre work can be quite dynamic with defined peaks and troughs, many Australian contact centres rely on a casual workforce to help.
+Given the dynamic nature of contact centre operations — with defined peaks and troughs — many Australian centres rely on casual staff to maintain flexibility.

-• Casual Employees are paid a 25% loading on top of the minimum award rate.
+• Casual employees receive a 25% loading on top of the minimum award rate.

 Working Overtime

-If a contact centre worker works beyond their scheduled shift hours, they are entitled to the following overtime loading:
+If a contact centre employee works beyond their scheduled shift hours, overtime loadings apply as outlined below:

 Superannuation

-In addition to the minimum award rates, employers also need to pay superannuation – essentially a fund to help provide financial support for retirement.
+In addition to the minimum award rates, employers are required to pay superannuation — a compulsory retirement savings fund designed to support employees beyond their working years.

 Australian Contact Centre Classifications

-As the Australian Contact Centre industry does not have any formalised accreditation standards, the Contract Call Centres Award has defined classifications that determine the appropriate salary to be paid based on duties and qualifications.
+As the Australian contact centre industry does not have any formal accreditation standards, the Contract Call Centres Award defines a set of classifications used to determine the appropriate salary level based on duties and qualifications.

-These don’t tend to change much so I’ve listed them all below for your reference but you can always find the latest version on the Fair Work Australia Contract Call Centres Award page >
+These classifications don’t change often, so we’ve listed them below for your reference.
+For the most current version, always refer to the Fair Work Australia Contract Call Centres Award page >

 Customer Contact Officer Level 1